AnestisTouloumis/multgee/README.md

 There are two core functions to fit GEE models for correlated multinomial responses:

 -   `ordLORgee` for an ordinal response scale.
 Options for the marginal model include cumulative link models or an adjacent categories logit model,
 -   `nomLORgee` for a nominal response scale.
 Currently, the only option is a marginal baseline category logit model.

 The main arguments in both functions are:

 -   an optional data frame (`data`),
 -   a model formula (`formula`),
 -   a cluster identifier variable (`id`),
 -   an optional vector that identifies the order of the observations within each cluster (`repeated`).

-The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis et al., 2013).
-The estimating procedure for the local odds ratios can be summarized as
-follows: For each level pair of the `repeated` variable, the available responses are aggregated across clusters to form a square marginalized contingency table.
+The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis, Agresti and Kateri, 2013).
+The estimating procedure for the local odds ratios can be summarized as follows: For each level pair of the `repeated` variable, the available responses are aggregated across clusters to form a square marginalized contingency table.
 Treating these tables as independent, an RC-G(1) type model is fitted in order to estimate the marginalized local odds ratios.
 The `LORstr` argument determines the form of the marginalized local odds ratios structure.
 Since the general RC-G(1) model is closely related to the family of association models, one can instead fit an association model to each of the marginalized contingency tables by setting `LORem = "2way"` in the core functions.

 There are also four utility functions:

-  - `confint` for obtaining Wald–type confidence intervals for the regression parameters using the standard errors of the sandwich (`method = "robust"`) or of the model–based (`method = "naive"`) covariance matrix estimator.
-The default option is using the sandwich covariance matrix estimator (`method = "robust"`),
+-   `confint` for obtaining Wald–type confidence intervals for the regression parameters using the standard errors of the sandwich (`method = "robust"`) or of the model–based (`method = "naive"`) covariance matrix.
+The default option is the sandwich covariance matrix (`method = "robust"`),
 -   `waldts` for assessing the goodness-of-fit of two nested GEE models based on a Wald test statistic,
 -   `intrinsic.pars` for assessing whether the underlying association structure does not change dramatically across the level pairs of `repeated`,
-  - `vcov` for obtaining the sandwich (`method = "robust"`) or the model–based (`method = "naive"`) estimate of the covariance matrix of the regression parameters.
+-   `vcov` for obtaining the sandwich (`method = "robust"`) or model–based (`method = "naive"`) covariance matrix of the regression parameters.

 ## Example

-The following R code replicates the GEE analysis presented in Touloumis et al. (2013).
+The following R code replicates the GEE analysis presented in Touloumis, Agresti and Kateri (2013).

 ``` r
 data("arthritis")